slds-lmu/paper_2019_iml_measures/paper.md

 Multicrit often looks at complexity: Examples
-But nowhere are explicit, model-agnostic interpretability measures used BIC is a tradeoff measure between accuracy and interpretability
+But nowhere are explicit, model-agnostic interpretability measures used AIC, BIC is a tradeoff measure between accuracy and interpretability

 # Prerequisites